akagrv/WeChat/README.md

 # WeChat

-Real time Chat application with Users and Rooms - Socket.io, Node, Express &amp; JS
+Real time Chat application with Websockets using Node.js, Express and Socket.io with Vabilla JS on the frontend.